kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.903   Engines.

 \(a\) *Engine type certification.* Each engine must have an approved type certificate.
-Reciprocating engines for use in helicopters must be qualified in accordance with §33.49(d) of this chapter or be otherwise approved for the intended usage.
+Reciprocating engines for use in helicopters must be qualified in accordance with [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.49   Endurance test.|§33.49]](d) of this chapter or be otherwise approved for the intended usage.

 \(b\) *Engine or drive system cooling fan blade protection.* (1) If an engine or rotor drive system cooling fan is installed, there must be a means to protect the rotorcraft and allow a safe landing if a fan blade fails.
 This must be shown by showing that—